Dipali-cpu/Retail-SQL-Project/README.md

-# 📊 Amazon Sales SQL Project
+#  Amazon Sales SQL Project

 This project analyzes a simulated Amazon sales dataset using SQL.
-The dataset contains 1,000 rows of order-level data from an e-commerce store and is ideal for beginner-to-intermediate SQL learners.

----

-## 📁 Dataset Overview
+##  Dataset Overview

 The dataset `amazon_sales_1000.csv` contains the following fields: